hmcts/civil-service/README.md

 XUI will be running on http://localhost:3000/

 After creating a case in XUI, complete the payment using service request.
-To update the payment success callback on a created case, please use postman http://rpe-service-auth-provider-aat.service.core-compute-aat.internal/testing-support/lease to generate token then use http://localhost:4000/service-request-update-claim-issued endpoint with above token and then update body with case id and payment reference no
+To update the payment success callback on a created case, please use [[civil-operation]](https://github.com/hmcts/civil-operations/) http://rpe-service-auth-provider-aat.service.core-compute-aat.internal/testing-support/lease to generate token then use http://localhost:4000/service-request-update-claim-issued endpoint with above token and then update body with case id and payment reference no